-“What are uterine fibroids?” and “What causes uterine fibroids?” are common questions to ask when faced with the possible or actual diagnosis of uterine fibroids.
+“What causes uterine fibroids?” is a common question to ask when faced with the possible or actual diagnosis of uterine fibroids.
 Uterine fibroids are non-cancerous tumors that develop in the muscle of the uterus.
 Fibroids are quite common, impacting up to 70% of women by the age of 50.[i]
 Many women wonder if anything can be done to prevent or slow the growth of uterine fibroids.
 Researchers are learning more about the causes of uterine fibroids and have identified estrogen, progesterone, growth hormones, genetics, and misplaced cells present in the body before birth as potential contributors to their development and growth.[ii]
 Most of these factors cannot be easily changed, but it’s important to remember that there are effective treatments for uterine fibroids, including medication, surgery, or a minimally invasive treatment option known as uterine fibroid embolization.

 What Causes Uterine Fibroids?

 1. Having Less Than Two Children

 It appears that the more children you have, the less likely you are to develop fibroids.
 It’s not clear to researchers just why this is, and it’s important to note this does not mean women should have more children just to avoid fibroids.[i]

 The Black Women’s Health Study noted that in black women consuming alcohol, particularly beer, there is an association with the development of uterine fibroids.
 Consider reducing your intake of alcohol, especially beer to once per week or less.[i]

 3. Not Eating Enough Fruit